Nebulae

 The space between stars is not ‘empty space’ it actually contains gas and dust that makes up around 15% of the visible mass in the Milky Way.
 This is known as the Interstellar Medium or ISM.
 Even though matter in the ISM is abundant it is highly dispersed over vast areas, it is in fact far more dispersed than any vacuum that can be created on Earth.
 The ISM has an average density of only 1 atom for every cubic centimeter, compare that to Earth’s atmosphere which contains a 100 billion billion atoms per cubic centimeter.

 The vast majority of the ISM is composed of the most abundant gas in the Universe, hydrogen, which makes up around 90% of its mass, around 9% is composed of other gases, mostly helium.
-The remaining 1% of the ISM is made up of dust particles, this is not like the dust you will find in your home, these tiny particles are only 1 to 20 millionth of a centimeter in size.
+The remaining 1% of the ISM is made up of dust particles, this is not like the dust you find in your home, these tiny particles are only 1 to 20 millionth of a centimeter in size.

 The nature of gravity means that over time these materials will be attracted to one another, forming into clumps of matter which in turn will join other clumps of matter eventually forming into huge dark nebula clouds that can be seen against the bright backdrop of the bright Milky Way (picture above).
 These nebulae can eventually give birth to stars, planets and moons such as we see in our own solar system.